 Circular consumption processes necessitate new activities and decisions and also entail different everyday challenges compared to linear consumption processes.
 The activities, practicalities and challenges that circular consumption entail may not only make people consider it inconvenient, time-consuming, or in other ways undesirable to transfer products from use to use, they can also contribute to disrupting a circular flow altogether.
 Addressing such aspects through design is thus essential when aiming to develop new products and services more fit for circular consumption.

 When people’s consumption processes is taken as the point of departure for design, new design opportunities to prolong product lifetimes, increase re-use, and decrease the resource throughput can be identified.
-We would like to highlight four main design strategies that can be used to make circular consumption processes more preferable to people: Design for extended use, Design for pre- and post-use, Design for exchange, and Design for multiple use-cycles.
+We would like to highlight four main design strategies that can be used to make circular consumption processes more preferable to people: Design for Extended Use, Design for Multiple Use-Cycles, Design for Exchange, and Design for Circular Match-Making.
 These strategies have the potential to not only increase product utilisation but also people’s need fulfilment.
 The strategies address different types of challenges, point to a variety of design opportunities, and are related to different phases of people’s consumption processes.